Current Volunteer & Donation Needs

-Donation Needs: Due to COVID-19, families are experiencing increases in need for financial assistance and grocery support.
+Donation Needs: Due to COVID-19, families are experiencing increases in the need for financial assistance and grocery support.
 To help us serve these families in need, please send financial donations and grocery gift cards to give to these families fighting against homelessness and hunger.
 Click to learn more.

 Agency Contact: Diane Beatley

 Volunteer Need: Volunteers are needed to call Seniors!
 For the “Check-in and Chat” program, youth over 14 and adults will call Fellowship Square residents, many of whom live alone and are feeling anxious about the pandemic and feel isolated.

 Food & Friends, Inc.